Terminology for keywords and phrases used by manufacturing industry

 Parts Per Billion (PPB) – The number of units contained per 1000 million units.

 Parts Per Million (PPM) – The number of units contained per million units.

 Parts per Thousand (PPT) – The number of units contained per thousand units.

-pH level – A scale measure of how acidic/alkaline a substance is, having a range from 0-14. <7 is acidic, >7 is alkaline
+pH level – A scale measure of how acidic/alkaline a substance is, ranging from 0-14. <7 is acidic, >7 is alkaline

 Porous parts – Distribution of pore size and length of passage qualities.

 Pinch point – A place or point where congestion occurs or is likely to occur, also known as a bottleneck

 Reporting – The act by a company of giving an official report.

 Residual oils – Foreign fluids left on clean parts.

 Reverse Osmosis – Removal of ions; often used in conjunction with the Deionisation process.